girls-incode/graph-minimum-spaning-tree-MST-kruskal/readme.md

 The problem can be translated as: find the Minimum Spaning Tree (MST) in an undirected weighted connected graph.
 > A MST is a subgraph consisting of all the nodes in the graph with one exclusive path from a node to every other one (no cycles) and having the minimum sum of all edges weight among all such subgraphs.

-Example of 5 airports with 7 direct flight conections and their duration in hours:
+Example of 5 airports with 7 direct flight connections and their duration in hours:
 ```
 5 7
 MAD XDT 2